alex-ohadi/flow/README.md

     `\pset pager off` # turn off pager
      `SELECT * FROM datas LIMIT 10; # Show the row data
    ```

-7. **Airflow web interface**
-  - Navigate to the web interface to view the airflow settings.
-  - *In another seperate terminal*: `kubectl port-forward svc/airflow-webserver 8080:8080 -n flow-alex`
-  - In a browser, navigate to `localhost:8080` and login with admin:admin

-8. **Copy in the DAG to restart the map-matcher job everyday 12 UTC**
-  - *In another seperate terminal*: `./k8s/update_dag.sh` # mount minikube
-  - `kubectl cp ./k8s/k8s_dag.py flow-alex/airflow-worker-0:/opt/airflow/dags/`

-9. **Airflow web interface**
-  - In the the `k9s` terminal you opened in an earlier step, press [enter] on the airflow-worker-0 pod, and `s` into the worker.
-    Inside worker:
-    - Step 1) Go into the dags dir
-      - `cd dags`
-    - Step 2) Check errors with the DAG:
-      - `airflow dags list-import-errors`
-    - Step 3) Import the dag, this command will keep terminal open:
-      -  `airflow scheduler`
-    - Step 4) Refresh the dags folder in the web interface.
-        - Debugging step: If still no new DAG, re-run webserver `kubectl port-forward svc/airflow-webserver 8080:8080 -n flow-alex`
-    - Step 5) View and Trigger the Dag, by finding the map-matcher DAG, and pressing play
-    - Step 6) Watch in `k9s`, as the map-matcher job gets recreated (runs delete/create on the job)

 ![k9s](instructions/terminals.png?raw=true "Open terminals handling setup")